-Tips and suggestions for making this easy origami tree
+Tips and suggestions for making this simple paper boat with an origami heart

-This origami tree is made with two pieces of paper.
-In the video the tree is demonstrated using thin kami paper, known in the U.S. as “origami paper”.
+In the video the boat is demonstrated using thin Kami paper, known in the U.S. as “origami paper”.

 Who can resist the aroma of freshly brewed coffee on a cool morning or rainy late afternoon?
 Born and raised in Colombia, a coffee-growing country, I remember helping my grandmother, Mamá Ana, pick coffee berries from her coffee bushes as a young child.
 I had to pick carefully and select only those berries that were red [...]